14 Best Things to Do in Parkland (FL)

 Quiet Waters Park

-At more than 400 acres, Quiet Waters Park in nearby Deerfield is often anything but quiet; it’s frequently full of boaters, water skiers, and other frolicking fans of sun, fun, and watersports.
+At more than 400 acres, Quiet Waters Park in nearby Deerfield is often anything but quiet.
+This public attraction is frequently full of boaters, water skiers, and other fans of sun, fun, and watersports.

-The park is home to a private cable water skiing business called Ski Rixen USA that uses quiet and environmentally friendly cables to propel skiers instead of boats with noisy and polluting outboard motors.
+The park is home to a private cable water skiing business called Ski Rixen USA.
+Instead of boats with noisy and polluting outboard motors, Ski Rixen USA uses quiet and environmentally friendly cables to tow skiers.

 Seminole Casino Coconut CreekSource: Seminole Casino Coconut Creek / Facebook